jcberquist/commandbox-cfformat/README.md

 cfformat check ./models/
 ```

-If the `--verbose` flag is specified when running a check, the diff between source files and the formatted versions that file the check will be printed to the console.
+If the `--verbose` flag is specified when running a check, the diff between source files and the formatted versions of those files that fail the check will be printed to the console.

 ## Watching Directories